sharmarpit1989/tokowaka-measurement-automation/README.md

 ### Step 1: Download Brand Presence Data

 **Where to get the data:**
-- Navigate to the Brand Presence shared folder: `<brand-presence-folder-link>`
+- Navigate to the Brand Presence shared folder: `https://adobe.sharepoint.com/:f:/r/sites/HelixProjects/Shared%20Documents/sites/elmo-ui-data?csf=1&web=1&e=t2IPtB`
 - Download ALL Excel files for the time period you want to analyze (typically weekly snapshots)

 **Where to put the data:**